pereznetworks/Library-Manager/README.md

 ## Project Update 16:

-  Handling case where no book has no loan history
+  Handling case where a book or a patron has no loan history
-    required: false set on include for Loan and Patron model
+    required: false set on included model

+    no need for this in loan pag
+      since loan table only displays row from loan table plus even href links to book and patron will be for those that have a loan history

 ## Project Update 15:

   Overdue and Checked Out Books filters working